 - Diploma in Business Administration at Asia Pacific University (APU)

-- Diploma in Management programme at UCSI University
+- Diploma in Management at Multimedia University (MMU) Cyberjaya

 - Diploma in Business Administration programme at Multimedia University (MMU) Melaka